Hydrogen Mobility for Sustainable Heavy-Duty Transport, Westport Unveils Game-Changing Technology in Brussels

 Westport Fuel Systems European Policy Panel "Hydrogen Mobility for Sustainable Heavy-Duty Transport," in Brussels on September, 28th, 2022: panellists shown here are Zlatko Kregar, Policy Officer DG MOVE, European Commission and David Johnson, CEO Westport.
 Moderator is Cillian Totterdell, Account Director, Energy, Climate and Transport Team FleishmanHillard.

 VANCOUVER, British Columbia and BRUSSELS, Belgium, Sept.
-28, 2022 (GLOBE NEWSWIRE) -- Westport Fuel Systems Inc. (“Westport” or the “Company”) (TSX: WPRT / Nasdaq: WPRT) a global leader in low-emissions alternative fuel transportation technologies, unveiled today in Brussels to an audience of policy makers and industry representatives, its new H2 HPDI™ fuel system for heavy-duty vehicles that is expected to substantially reduce CO2 emissions in alignment with EU decarbonisation goals.
-Westport’s hydrogen solution delivers greater energy efficiencies while allowing continuity with existing engines and manufacturing assets.
+28, 2022 (GLOBE NEWSWIRE) -- Westport Fuel Systems Inc. ("Westport" or the "Company") WPRTWPRT a global leader in low-emissions alternative fuel transportation technologies, unveiled today in Brussels to an audience of policy makers and industry representatives, its new H2 HPDI™ fuel system for heavy-duty vehicles that is expected to substantially reduce CO2 emissions in alignment with EU decarbonisation goals.
+Westport's hydrogen solution delivers greater energy efficiencies while allowing continuity with existing engines and manufacturing assets.

 This announcement comes at a critical time for Europe as it seeks to progress towards its decarbonisation targets across all sectors, including road transport.
 The technology presented today by Westport is intended to contribute by unlocking the potential of hydrogen in the mobility sector.